greenbone/gvmd/INSTALL.md

 Please note: The `CERT` feed sync depends on data provided by the `SCAP` feed and should be called after syncing the latter.
 You will need the `rsync` tool for a successful synchronization.

+If the installation of the shell script has been disabled, it can be enabled again with the CMake option `-DINSTALL_OLD_SYNC_SCRIPTS=ON`.

+### Python-based sync script

+The currently recommended way of synchronizing the gvmd data feeds is the Python tool "greenbone-feed-sync".

+It can be found at https://github.com/greenbone/greenbone-feed-sync together with instruction for its installation and usage.

+To avoid conflicts with the shell script included in the gvmd repository, gvmd should be built with the CMake option `-DINSTALL_OLD_SYNC_SCRIPTS=OFF` if the Python tool is to be used.

 ## Configure the default OSPD scanner socket path